brainiak/rt-cloud/projects/sample/ReadMe_SampleProject.md

 ## How do I make the sample project work?
 1. Follow the [installation instructions](https://github.com/brainiak/rt-cloud#installation) for the realtime fMRI cloud framework

-2. Follow the [testing the sample project instructions](https://github.com/brainiak/rt-cloud#testing-the-sample-project) on the main repo page
+2. Follow the [testing the sample project instructions](https://github.com/brainiak/rt-cloud#testing-the-sample-project) on the main repo page.

-    NOTE: When you start the fileServer, you need to include a couple more things (refer to documentation about [Running ProjectInterface in the Cloud, section 2](https://github.com/brainiak/rt-cloud/blob/master/docs/how-to-run.md#running-projectinterface-in-the-cloud)) for more details):
+    - Before you start the fileServer, you have to be mindful to set up the commands so that it can run the sample project appropriately (refer to documentation about [Running ProjectInterface in the Cloud, section 2](https://github.com/brainiak/rt-cloud/blob/master/docs/how-to-run.md#running-projectinterface-in-the-cloud) for more details).
+Specifically, you will want to include the following information:
+        - *allowed directories* → The full path of the directories the fileserver will return files from.
+For security, the fileserver will restrict directories not explicitly noted here.
-        - allowed directories --> you'll have to include the full path to the `sample` directory
+            - In this example, you will need to use the full path to the `sample` directory.
+        - *allowed file extensions* → The list of extensions for the file types that will be allowed.
+Again for security, the fileserver will otherwise restrict which file types it will return.
-        - allowed file extensions --> for the sample project, you'll want to use `.dcm`, `.txt`, and `.mat`
+            - In this example, you will need to allow the following extensions: `.dcm`, `.txt`, and `.mat`

 3. When you navigate your web browser to the URL [http://localhost:8888/](http://localhost:8888/), you will see the following page:
 ![](ReadMe_Images/rtCloudWeb_login.png)